A male is sitting at a desk and sleeping

 OFFICE HOURS

-Office hours are 8 a.m. until 4:30 p.m., Monday through Thursday and 8 a.m until 12:00 p.m. on Friday.
-Testing is provided overnight on an outpatient basis on Tuesday, Wednesday, and Thursday nights.
+Office hours are 8 a.m. until 4:30 p.m., Monday through Friday.
+Testing is provided overnight on an outpatient basis on Tuesday, Wednesday, Thursday, and Friday nights.
 Weekend testing available upon request.
 Admission to the Sleep Center for testing is by a physician's order only.
 For more information, please call 1-334-493-3541, ext.
-416, and someone will assist you with your needs.
+2101, and someone will assist you with your needs.